tarockey/azure-debug-relay/samples/azure_ml_advanced/README.md

 To make sure we only debug it on a single node, we check that `AZ_BATCH_IS_CURRENT_NODE_MASTER` environment variable equals `true`.

+When switching between steps and therefore between servers, your local debugging session in VS Code will disconnect.
+Start the same one (`Python: Listen 5678`) as soon as possible, before another server tries to connect (with Azure ML you usually have a minute or so).

 ## Configuration

 Create an environment or set the following environment variables: